Alone (EP): Commercial performance

+Alone entered and peaked at number 3 on the Gaon Album Chart on the chart issue dated April 15–21, 2012.
+In its second week, the EP fell to number 38.
+After six consecutive weeks on the chart, the EP charted at number 81 and dropped the Top 100 the following week.
+The EP sold 13,483 physicals copies in its first month, charting at number 10 on the Gaon Album Chart for the month of April 2012.
+The EP was the 81st best selling album of 2012 with 17,802 physical copies sold.

 Promotion

 The promotions of the song "Alone" started on April 12, on Mnet's M!
 Countdown.
 The song "Lead Me" was also performed during the first week of promotions.
 The song gave the group their second TV music show award on KBS's Music Bank on April 27 and the third on May 4.
 The song also won two Mutizens on SBS's Inkigayo, on April 29 and May 6, respectively.